How it all began

 Real, full-juice craft cider

 We make Temple Cider from 100% handpicked apples, freshly pressed here on the farm.
 Natural spring water flows on the farm and we make good use of this to thoroughly wash the apples prior to pressing.
-The cider has no additives other than a carefully-chosen cultivated yeast to ensure there are no nasty surprises in the flavour department.
+The cider has no additives other than a carefully chosen cultivated yeast to aid the naturally occuring wild yeasts.
+Some of our ciders have no additional yeast at all and are purely wild fermentations.

 We have striven to make the type of ciders that we love to drink ourselves.
-They are real, full-juice ciders that are delicious, refreshing and interesting.
+They are real, full-juice ciders that are clean, refreshing and interesting.

-Looking to the future, we have planted a small orchard of 35 apple trees on the farm, including Kingston Black, Katy and Black Dabinett.
-We will be planting further apple trees this year.
-The intention is to keep with small-scale cider production and we are enjoying planning future blends and cider styles that we would like to experiment with.
+Looking to the future, we have planted a new orchard on the farm, including various classic cider apple varieties.
+We intend to keep with small-scale cider production and are enjoying planning future blends and cider styles that we would like to experiment with.

 Read our latest news here.